modelica/newsletter/_2024-03/Simcenter_Amesim_2410.md

 * A new heuristic for optimized calculations of Jacobian matrices,
 * An optimized handling of sparse linear systems.

-&ldquo;Large&rdquo; models are a strong trend even for system simulation, for example to serve electrification.
+&ldquo;Large&rdquo; models represent a strong trend for system simulation across all industries, for example to serve electrification.
 They typically involve fine-grained spatial discretizations, numerous inputs/outputs, state variables, internal variables and/or parameters.

 ## Improved code generation for Modelica and imported FMUs
 On top of that, the code generation performed when creating a Modelica